google/gemma.cpp/DEVELOPERS.md

 ### Use the tokenizer in the Gemma object (or interact with the Tokenizer object directly)

-You pretty much only do things with the tokenizer, call `Encode()` to go from string prompts to token id vectors, or `Decode()` to go from token id vector outputs from the model back to strings.
+The Gemma object contains contains a pointer to a Tokenizer object.
+The main operations performed on the tokenizer are to load the tokenizer model from a file (usually `tokenizer.spm`), call `Encode()` to go from string prompts to token id vectors, or `Decode()` to go from token id vector outputs from the model back to strings.

-### The main entrypoint for generation is `GenerateGemma()`
+### `GenerateGemma()` is the entrypoint for token generation

 Calling into `GenerateGemma` with a tokenized prompt will 1) mutate the activation values in `model` and 2) invoke StreamFunc - a lambda callback for